optimak/podstack-backend/README.md

 # PodStacks Backend

 PodStacks is a backend service designed to curate and maintain a database of the world's most popular tech podcasters using YouTube API.
-The service runs on **Render** (not Heroku) and is containerized with Docker for easy deployment.
+The service runs on **Render** and is containerized with Docker for easy deployment.
+It is updated monthly with a data pipeline depicted [below](https://github.com/optimak/podstack-backend?tab=readme-ov-file#flow--diagram).

 ---